Do Golf Ball Float? (Find Out Now!)

 Floating Golf Balls

-If you’re really tired and angry of losing golf balls to water, you might then consider buying floating golf balls.
+If you’re really tired and angry about losing golf balls to water, you might then consider buying floating golf balls.
 They are designed to be lighter with little hindrance to performance (although the real golf ball outperforms it)

 Of course, if you strike them it float across ponds, but you’ll experience a difficult time retrieving the ball.
 But if they are floating at the riverbank and you possess a golf retriever, then it should be relatively easy to get them back.